-This week we have a review adapted from information provided by Novo Nordisk of the most common insulin errors which include:
+This week we have a review adapted from information provided by Novo Nordisk of the most common errors with insulin which include:

 - Clinician errors